HL7/fhircast-docs/docs/specification/STU1.md

 The callback URL MAY contain arbitrary query string parameters (e.g., `?foo=bar&red=fish`).
 Hubs SHALL preserve the query string during subscription verification by appending new, Hub-defined, parameters to the end of the list using the `&` (ampersand) character to join.
 When sending the event notifications, the Hub SHALL make a POST request to the callback URL including any query string parameters in the URL portion of the request, not as POST body parameters.

 The client that creates the subscription may not be the same system as the server hosting the callback url.
-(For example, some type of federated authorization model could possibly exist between these two systems).
-However, in FHIRcast, the hub assumes that the same authorization and access rights apply to both the subscribing client and the callback url.
+(For example, some type of federated authorization model could possibly exist between these two systems.)
+However, in FHIRcast, the Hub assumes that the same authorization and access rights apply to both the subscribing client and the callback url.

 #### Subscription Request Example
 In this example, the app asks to be notified of the `open-patient-chart` and `close-patient-chart` events.